evandibona/dwarfy-zelda/README.md

   * Go home.
   * Fishing
   * Eating
-  * Fire
   * Inventory, Items
   * Sleeping
   * Dirt roads
-  * Memories, some emotional response to connections to objects, names, people.
-  * Memory-based pathfinding
   * Landmark memory
   * Guns, basic combat
   * Seeing and noticing an item.
-  * Stories: objects that are passed around
   * Kidnapping
-  * Risk Assessment.
-Present/Future Pain, Present/Future Pleasure

-Simple stories to tell:
-  * A guy is hungry, goes to catch a fish, cooks and eats it.
+  * Hexaco, Exhaustion, Hunger, Vitality.

+Activities and Routines for version 0.5:
+  * All possible, self-chosen activities, are in a master list.
+    Sorted by experience required.
+    It is only their personality which determines which characters tend towards one activity or another.
+  * Fisherman, every day he:
+    * Wakes up, goes fishing
+    * Cooks and eats his catches as hunger necessitates
+    * Stores excess in cooler
+  * Forager
+  * Recreational Gardener
+  * Recreational Explorer
+  * Cook

+Stories and Scenarios to Support:
   * A hike from one end of the island to the next.
     * taking naps as needed
     * eating packed food
   * A man is looking for his knife, tells others.
     Someone sees it the next day and tells him where it is.
+  * Memories, some emotional response to connections to objects, names, people.
+  * Memory-based pathfinding
+  * Stories: objects that are passed around

+### Version 0.6
+We need to implement some unifying system for tasking, giving orders, suggesting tasks, tasks from stories, etc.

+It would be great if "telling a story" that the garden should be weeded, would have a 90% success rate when told to a casual gardener.

 ### Version 0.751 to 1

 Interiors
   * Cannot be used until out-of-sight state is handled.
 Value Assessment
   * each character will value objects, in a unique way.
+* Fire

 ### Version 1